What is Engine Braking?

 Driving In Icy Conditions

 You might also want to consider using engine braking in icy conditions.
-Slamming on the brakes on ice physically slows your wheels themselves, which creates a risk of skidding, while engine braking allows for a more controlled slow-down via the engine.
+Slamming on the brakes while driving on ice physically slows your wheels, which increases the risk of skidding.
+However, engine braking allows for a more controlled slow-down via the engine.

 Brake Failure